WarlockMnK/PUBG-Experience/README.md

 - No Recoil - This pulls the mouse down with a script that also scans for Q and E presses to compensate for lean.
   Higher the value, the more powerful the script is.

+  -Debug - This allows you to restart your Kmbox.NET on the fly without having to unplug it.
+Useful if you encounter issues.

 ## Settings